addition polymerisation

 Intermolecular bonding in noble gases.

 The table below clearly shows the trend in the melting points (m.p.) and boiling points (b.p.) of the group 0 noble gases.
-You will notice that the melting and boiling points are very very low; this is completely expected as noble gases consist of individual atoms with weak intermolecular forces between these small individual atoms.
+You will notice that the melting and boiling points are very low; this is completely expected as noble gases consist of individual atoms with weak intermolecular forces between these small individual atoms.

 Noble gas Helium (He) Neon (Ne) Argon (Ar) Krypton (Kr) Xenon (Xe) Radon (Rn)